lemire/fast_double_parser/README.md

 Fast function to parse strings containing decimal numbers into double-precision (binary64) floating-point values.
 That is, given the string "1.0e10", it should return a 64-bit floating-point value equal to 10000000000.
 We do not sacrifice accuracy.
 The function will match exactly (down the smallest bit) the result of a standard function like strtod.

+We support all major compilers: Visual Studio, GNU GCC, LLVM Clang.
+We require C++11.

 ## Why should I expect this function to be faster?

 Parsing strings into binary numbers (IEEE 754) is surprisingly difficult.
 Parsing a single number can take hundreds of instructions and CPU cycles, if not thousands.
 It is relatively easy to parse numbers faster if you sacrifice accuracy (e.g., tolerate 1 ULP errors), but we are interested in "perfect" parsing.